 11. Cross security.

-Is the mortgage charged for another loan which is required to be paid?
+Is the mortgage charged for another loan that is required to be paid?
 Do you have negative Equity?
 If so, the Bank may need to consent to ‘Net Sales Proceeds’ – Agent Fees, Legal fees but also, you need to watch for unpaid NPPR, LPT, Service Charge Etc.

 12. Is your property part of a management development or estate[OMC]?